Mosina H. Jordan: Career

 Jordan began her career in public service working as a social worker in New York City in the 1960s.
 She worked at the U.S. Senate Appropriations Committee’s Subcommittee on Labor, Health, Human Services, and Education, and at the Community Services Administration.
 She held administrative postings in Belize and Cameroon, as well as Regional Development Office of the Caribbean in Barbados.

 From June 1995 to March 1997, Jordan, a Career Member of the Senior Foreign Service, Class of Minister-Counselor, was appointed Ambassador Extraordinary and Plenipotentiary of the United States to the Central African Republic.
 During her time there, Jordan sent U.S. Marine Corps into the Central African Republic.

 Jordan served at the U.S. Agency for International Development as Counselor until April 25, 2008.
 Counsel is the third ranking position at the Agency and Jordan was the first African American to hold the position.
 She was as ombudsman for career employees at the United States Agency for International Development, a senior career officer position, advising the Administrator and other senior staff on a wide range of policy, operational, and management issues.

 Personal life

 Jordan married George Jordan, who she met while training to be a social worker.
 They initially attended Howard University Law School together.
-The couple has a son, George Michael Jordan, and daughter, Mosina Michele Jordan, and son Frank Anderson Jordan.
+The couple has three children.